 - the tutor will provide to the principal and the student an assessment program for the course detailing:

 - what will be assessed (ie components)

 - when tasks have been scheduled

 - how much weight will be given to each task

 - the tutor will provide assessment marks determined in accordance with syllabus guidelines but these marks will not be used except in the case of illness/misadventure

-The study of languages through a community languages school (not one of the centres of the Department of Education and Communities’ Saturday School of Community Languages) may be approved by the principal of the home school, provided that the above conditions are met.
+The study of languages through a community languages school (not one of the centres of the Department of Education's Saturday School of Community Languages) may be approved by the principal of the home school, provided that the above conditions are met.